light-space/backend-challenge/README.md

       ```sh
       ./gradlew run --args="--print-workflow"
       ```
-If none of these commands is entered, the executable returns and error message and lists the available options.
-If one of these commands fail to execute, an error message is printed informing of the correct usage.
+If none of these commands is entered, the executable returns an error message and lists the available options.
+If one of these commands fails to execute, an error message is printed informing of the correct usage.

 ## Database model

 ![database_model](light-be-challenge-schema.png)

 Fig. 1: Database model of the solution.

 The database model of the solution is shown in Fig. 1.
 It consists of three tables: